sentriz/reboodt/README.md

-    ".qr string"      ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]"  ... returns a shakespearean insult, optionally aimed at a user ".say string"     ... returns "string", useful if string is a .variable ".help [command]" ... returns help for a command if provided. otherwise, list commands ".join #channel"  ... joins a #channel
+    ".qr string"      ... returns "http://goo.gl/xxxxxx", a qr code of your string ".insult [user]"  ... returns a shakespearean insult, optionally aimed at a user ".say string"     ... returns "string", useful if string is a .variable ".google query"   ... search google for a query ".help [command]" ... returns help for a command if provided. otherwise, list commands ".join #channel"  ... joins a #channel
     ".quit [message]" ... quit the current server with an optional message